About Actinic keratosis

 - NSAID (non-steroidal anti-inflammatory drug) for the skin

-Our certified dermatologists can meet with you to discuss which treatment option is right for you.
+You should always consult a board certified dermatologists to discuss which treatment option is right for you.

-Schedule an appointment for your actinic keratoses today
+Schedule an appointment for your actinic keratosis today

 Leaving actinic keratoses undiagnosed and untreated can be dangerous, as actinic keratoses can be a precursor to skin cancer.
-To meet with a certified dermatologist near you today, call the team at Adult & Pediatric Dermatology, PC.
+Use the buttons below to find a clinician or location near you that offers treatment for actinic keratosis.